pablo-clemente/nbody-c/README.md

 ## Interpreted Languages
 Interpreters run through a program line by line and execute each command.
 Examples of common interpreted languages are PHP, Ruby, Python, and JavaScript.

+# Prerequisites
+Code written in C
+Please see the file [requirements.txt] (requirements.txt) for more details.

+# License
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details